truenas/documentation/content/CORE/COREReleaseNotes.md

 This release includes an update of the Iconik plugin to the latest publicly available release, several improvements, and fixes many issues found in earlier releases.
 The improvements cover:

-* Enclosure managment for the Mini R
+* Enclosure management for the Mini R
 * Zfs-2.1.8 and then zfs-2.1.9 merged

 ## TrueNAS 13.0-U4 Changelog